uht11/mapd_hearing/README.md

-# Type yarn to install all packages used in this project
+# Type "yarn" to install all packages used in this project
-# Type sudo yarn run start to run the project
+# Type "sudo yarn run start" to run the project